| Sex Crimes | Drug Crimes | Theft Crimes | Ballot Measure 11 | Prostitution | Reckless Driving |

 |

 I just got arrested / cited for an Oregon assault charge.
-What happens now?
-As a so-called person crime, assault charges are treated more seriously than many other charges.
+What happens now?As a so-called person crime, assault charges are treated more seriously than many other charges.
 Often times, a person arrested for assault is booked into custody and brought before a judge the next business day.
 This is particularly true for a domestic assault or a felony assault charge.
-Sometimes though a person charged with a minor assault charge may be given a citation or release agreement to appear in custody a few weeks down the road.
-If you are charged with assault in the second degree or assault in the first degree, you will likely have a very high bail, because these are Measure 11 offenses.
-If you are unable to post bail, your attorney may be able to set a bail reduction hearing in an attempt to get a judge to lower your bail.
+Sometimes though a person charged with a minor assault charge (such as assault in the fourth degree) may be given a citation or release agreement to appear in custody a few weeks down the road.
+If you are charged with assault in the second degree or assault in the first degree, you may be subject to a preventative detention hearing.
+If the court finds that you're a danger, you may not be ordered held without the ability to post bail.
 If you are released from custody after your arrest (whether on bail or on your own recognizance), be sure to read, understand, and obey any release agreement or release conditions.
 This is especially true of any "no contact" order.
 Do not have contact, direct or indirect, with the complaining witness in your case or you risk being taken into custody.
 This can be difficult if the complaining witness is your spouse or significant other, but it is critically important.
 Your attorney may be able to request the judge to modify the no contact order at a later time.
 What is the difference between the various Oregon assault charges?

+There are four degrees of assault charges in Oregon.
 The different assault charges are summarized in very general terms below.
 Please note that the charges are abbreviated as follows:

 Ordinarily a charge of